-Based on the foregoing findings, staff finds that the PPS conforms to the relevant environmental policies of the sector plan and Green Infrastructure Plan, and the relevant environmental requirements of Subtitles 24 and 25, with the recommended conditions of approval.
-11. Urban Design-The proposed development will be subject to DSP approval.
+Based on the foregoing findings, the PPS conforms to the relevant environmental policies of the sector plan and Green Infrastructure Plan, and the relevant environmental requirements of Subtitles 24 and 25.

+14. Urban Design-The development will be subject to DSP approval.